This is the multi-page printable view of this section. Click here to print.

 Combining the Val output of each STATUS component with an OR Gate, a simple GLOBAL STATUS can be generated when any channels or device assert any state higher than NOTICE ( see STATUS settings, State value).

-Innosonix Devices can then be controlled by Q-SYS Designer, Q-SYS compatible user-controlled interfaces and GPIO logic ports integrated into Q-SYS cores and peripherals.
+Innosonix provides a plug-in that integrates Maxx Series amplifiers (Maxx Control) with the QSC Q-SYS ecosystem.
+Devices can then be controlled from Q-SYS Designer, Q-SYS compatible user-control interfaces, and GPIO logic on Q-SYS cores and peripherals.

 • Ampenable